abstra-app/abstra-cli/README.md

 ## Ignoring files

-You can ignore files placing a `.abstraignore` at the root directory:
+You can ignore files placing a `.abstraignore` at the target directory:
 ```
 __pycache__
 tests/